parasilius/stat205-book/README.md

 Navarro, D.J., Foxcroft, D.R., & Faulkenberry, T.J.
 (2019).
 Learning Statistics with JASP: A Tutorial for Psychology Students and Other Beginners.

 In principle, this repository should include everything needed to reproduce the book from scratch.
 Go to the `build` directory for instructions.

+The latest PDF version of this book is available for download in the Releases section under Latest Book Version.